-The Reinsurance Interval Fund may use currency forward contracts to protect against uncertainty in the level of future exchange rates.
-The use of currency forward contracts does not eliminate the risk of fluctuations in the prices of the underlying securities the Reinsurance Interval Fund owns or intends to acquire, but it does fix a rate of exchange in advance.
+The Fund may use currency forward contracts to protect against uncertainty in the level of future exchange rates.
+The use of currency forward contracts does not eliminate the risk of fluctuations in the prices of the underlying securities the Fund owns or intends to acquire, but it does fix a rate of exchange in advance.
 Although currency forward contracts may reduce the risk of loss from a decline in the value of the hedged currency, at the same time they limit any potential gain if the value of the hedged currency increases.

-When the Reinsurance Interval Fund enters into a contract for the purchase or sale of a security denominated in a foreign currency, or when it anticipates receiving dividend payments in a foreign currency, the Reinsurance Interval Fund might desire to "lock-in" the U.S. dollar price of the security or the U.S. dollar equivalent of the dividend payments.
-To do so, the Reinsurance Interval Fund could enter into a currency forward contract for the purchase or sale of the amount of foreign currency involved in the underlying transaction, in a fixed amount of U.S. dollars per unit of the foreign currency.
+When the Fund enters into a contract for the purchase or sale of a security denominated in a foreign currency, or when it anticipates receiving dividend payments in a foreign currency, the Fund might desire to "lock-in" the U.S. dollar price of the security or the U.S. dollar equivalent of the dividend payments.
+To do so, the Fund could enter into a currency forward contract for the purchase or sale of the amount of foreign currency involved in the underlying transaction, in a fixed amount of U.S. dollars per unit of the foreign currency.
 This is called a "transaction hedge."
-The transaction hedge will protect the Reinsurance Interval Fund against a loss from an adverse change in the currency exchange rates during the period between the date on which the asset is purchased or sold or on which the payment is declared, and the date on which the payments are made or received.
+The transaction hedge will protect the Fund against a loss from an adverse change in the currency exchange rates during the period between the date on which the asset is purchased or sold or on which the payment is declared, and the date on which the payments are made or received.

-The Reinsurance Interval Fund could also use currency forward contracts to lock in the U.S. dollar value of portfolio positions.
+The Fund could also use currency forward contracts to lock in the U.S. dollar value of portfolio positions.
 This is called a "position hedge."
-When the Reinsurance Interval Fund believes that a foreign currency might suffer a substantial decline against the U.S. dollar, it could enter into a currency forward contract to sell an amount of that foreign currency approximating the value of some or all of the Reinsurance Interval Fund's portfolio assets denominated in that foreign currency.
-When the Reinsurance Interval Fund believes that the U.S. dollar might suffer a substantial decline against a foreign currency, it could enter into a currency forward contract to buy that foreign currency for a fixed dollar amount.
-Alternatively, the Reinsurance Interval Fund could enter into a currency forward contract to sell a different foreign currency for a fixed U.S. dollar amount if the Reinsurance Interval Fund believes that the U.S. dollar amount is currency forward contract will fall whenever there is a decline in the U.S. dollar value of the currency in which portfolio assets of the Reinsurance Interval Fund are denominated.
+When the Fund believes that a foreign currency might suffer a substantial decline against the U.S. dollar, it could enter into a currency forward contract to sell an amount of that foreign currency approximating the value of some or all of the Fund's portfolio assets denominated in that foreign currency.
+When the Fund believes that the U.S. dollar might suffer a substantial decline against a foreign currency, it could enter into a currency forward contract to buy that foreign currency for a fixed dollar amount.
+Alternatively, the Fund could enter into a currency forward contract to sell a different foreign currency for a fixed U.S. dollar amount if the Fund believes that the U.S. dollar value of the foreign currency to be sold pursuant to its currency forward contract will fall whenever there is a decline in the U.S. dollar value of the currency in which portfolio assets of the Fund are denominated.
 That is referred to as a "cross hedge."

-To avoid excess transactions and transaction costs, the Reinsurance Interval Fund may maintain a net exposure to currency forward contracts in excess of the value of the Reinsurance Interval Fund's portfolio securities or other assets denominated in foreign currencies.
+To avoid excess transactions and transaction costs, the Fund may maintain a net exposure to currency forward contracts in excess of the value of the Fund's portfolio securities or other assets denominated in foreign currencies.